Electroplating

 charged) are attracted to the negatively charged brass electrode

-and slowly deposit it on it—producing a thin later
+and slowly deposit on it—producing a thin later

 of copper plate.
 Meanwhile, sulfate ions (which are negatively